Mahekr2004/Aircanvas-AI-project/README.md

-AirCanvas – Draw with Your Fingertip Using Python AirCanvas is a computer vision project built with Python and OpenCV that lets you draw in real-time using just your index finger and a webcam.
-It detects hand gestures and allows color selection, drawing, and canvas clearing—all without touching your screen.
+AirCanvas – Gesture-Based Drawing Using Python and OpenCV AirCanvas is an interactive computer vision project that enables users to draw in mid-air using hand gestures tracked via webcam.
+Designed using Python, OpenCV, and MediaPipe, this project demonstrates real-time gesture recognition and dynamic virtual drawing without any physical contact.

-Features
-Real-time hand tracking with MediaPipe

-Draw using index finger movement

-Gesture-based color selection
+✅ What It Does
+Tracks your index finger in real-time using webcam input

+Allows you to draw on a virtual canvas just by moving your hand

+Lets you switch colors by hovering over color boxes on screen

-Clear screen with gesture control
+Clears the canvas with a specific hand gesture

-Tech Stack
+Blends live video with a dynamic drawing overlay

+🔧 Technologies Used
-Python
+Python – Backend logic

-OpenCV

-MediaPipe

-NumPy
+OpenCV – Frame capturing and image processing

+MediaPipe – Real-time hand landmark detection

+NumPy – Canvas operations and masking